top of page

 Seasoned nurse educator

 I was able to complete the Clinical Nurse Instructor course, and it was indeed excellent.
 I enjoyed it and have already shared it with other professors about utilizing the prioritization video.
-I think this is a phenomenal idea and hope that we can implement in our clinical objectives, soon.
+I think this is a phenomenal idea and hope that we can implement it in our clinical objectives soon.

 Thanks again; it was wonderful-